aric-1/cse15l-lab-reports/LabReport1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-Using 'cd' with a directory changes the current working directory to the specified directory, as is the purpose of the command.
+Using `cd` with a directory changes the current working directory to the specified directory, as is the purpose of the command.
 By running `cd lecture1`, the directory changes from the `home` directory to `home/lecture1/`
 The working directory at the start of the code is `~`, or `/home`.
 This is not an error.